 Cyber bullying is at an all-time high and it doesn’t seem to be slowing down.
 Bullies who used to be in the schoolyard threatening to beat up someone if they didn’t give them their lunch money, are now online posing as anyone they want to in order to avoid being caught.
 How can modern day law enforcement keep up with the challenges of cyber bullying as it continues to increase?
-Learn Why is Cyber Bullying a Problem?
+Learn why is Cyber Bullying a problem?

-Why Is It Such A Problem?
+Why Is It Such a Problem?

 Are They Connected?

-According to some sources, and due to the fact that the violent crime rate among youth has gone up at approximately the same time as incidents of cyber bullying, one can only conclude that t hey are somewhat related.
-We do know that kids who are ‘bulled’ often become some of those school shooters.
+According to some sources, and due to the fact that the violent crime rate among youth has gone up at approximately the same time as incidents of cyber bullying, one can only conclude that they are somewhat related.
+We do know that kids who are ‘bullied’ often become some of those school shooters.
 We also know that the bullies are often habitual, repeat offenders in the criminal justice system after leaving school if they have been on record as bullies in the school system.

 What Can Be Done?

 Schools need tougher penalties for bullying offenses and things should be dealt with according to the seriousness of the offense.
 Local, state, and federal laws should also be stricter so that people realize that there is a fine line between malicious bullying and criminal acts of violence.
 One thing you can do to take an active part in this is to write to your legislators and report any incidents of bullying on any level to your local authorities.